Last Kiss: Origin and recording

 The idea to cover "Last Kiss" came about after vocalist Eddie Vedder found an old record of the song at the Fremont Antique Mall in Seattle, Washington.
 He convinced the rest of the band to try out the song, and it was performed a few times on the band's 1998 tour.
-The band eventually recorded the song at a soundcheck at the Merriweather Post Pavilion in Columbia, Maryland, in September of that year and released it as a 1998 fan club Christmas single.
+The band eventually recorded the song at a soundcheck at Constitution Hall in Washington, D.C., and released it as a 1998 fan club Christmas single.
 The band spent only a few thousand dollars mixing the song.
 Bassist Jeff Ament said, "It was the most minimalist recording we've ever done."

 Release and reception

 In 1998, the cover of "Last Kiss" began to be played by radio stations and was ultimately put into heavy rotation across the US.
 By popular demand, the cover was released to the public as a single on June 8, 1999.
 The proceeds went to the aid of refugees of the Kosovo War.
 The cover was featured on the 1999 charity compilation album, No Boundaries: A Benefit for the Kosovar Refugees.
 The song helped earn about $10 million for Kosovo relief.

-The cover reached number two on the US Billboard Hot 100, giving Pearl Jam's their highest-peaking song on the Billboard Hot 100.
+The cover reached number two on the US Billboard Hot 100, giving Pearl Jam their highest-peaking song on the Billboard Hot 100.
 It peaked at number four on the Top 40 Mainstream chart.
 The song reached number five on the Billboard Mainstream Rock Tracks chart and number two on the Billboard Modern Rock Tracks chart.
 The "Last Kiss" single has been certified gold by the RIAA.

 Outside the United States, the song reached number two on the Canadian RPM Top Singles chart and became the band's highest-charting song in Canada.
 It later charted on the RPM Rock Report, where it reached number four and stayed there for two weeks.
 In Europe, "Last Kiss" reached number 42 in the United Kingdom and number 77 in the Netherlands.
 In Australasia, "Last Kiss" peaked atop the Australian ARIA Singles Chart for seven weeks and became a top-20 success in New Zealand.
 It also reached number one in Iceland, staying at the summit for six weeks.

 Christopher John Farley of Time said, "It's a spare, morose song with Vedder's voice warbling lovelorn over a straight-ahead drum beat.
 Going back to basics has put Pearl Jam back on top."
 Regarding the cover, guitarist Stone Gossard said, "You can try album after album to write a hit and spend months getting drum sounds and rewriting lyrics, or you can go to a used record store and pick out a single and fall in love with it."
 Pearl Jam included "Last Kiss" on the 2003 B-sides and rarities album, Lost Dogs, and on the 2004 greatest hits album, rearviewmirror (Greatest Hits 1991–2003).